These cookies are required to enable core site functionality.

 The Frauenkirche is the landmark of Munich.
 It is located near Marienplatz and is the burial place of several monarchs who have ruled Bavaria.
 If history and architecture interest you, you should definitely visit it!

-If you are interested in technology and natural sciences, the Deutsches Museum (or the German Museum) is the right place for you.
-It is one of the globe’s largest museums of its kind.
-It is an ideal destination for families because children are allowed to touch many exhibits and thus, make their very own experiences.
+The Deutsches Museum is a great place for those interested in technology and natural sciences.
+It is one of the largest museums of its kind in the world and perfect for families since children are allowed to touch many of the exhibits.
+This allows them to have their own unique experiences.
 Besides, you should know that it is impossible to see everything in one day.
 So, the Deutsches Museum is the ideal place for rainy days!

 The three Pinakothek museums